clef/clef-wordpress/readme.txt

 = Getting Started =

-If you don't already have a Clef account, download the [Clef app for your iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) (an Android app is coming in January, 2013) and sign up.
+If you don't already have a Clef account, download the Clef app for your [iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.clef) device and sign up.

 You will then need to register as a developer at https://developer.clef.io and [create a new application](https://developer.clef.io/applications/new) for your site.
 For the "iFrame parent URL", enter the address of your WordPress login page (i.e. `http://www.example.com/wp-login.php`) and tell Clef you need permission to see users' Email, First Name, and Last Name.